minhdang26403/minimal-mistakes/_posts/2021-11-21-heaps-heapsort.md

 # The heapsort algorithm

 The heapsort algorithm starts by building a max-heap from the input array $A[1...n]$, where $n = A.length$.
 Since the maximum element of the array is stored at the root $A[1]$, we can put it into the correct position by swapping it with $A[n]$.
 Since $A[1]$ is now at the correct position, we remove it from the heap by decrementing its size.
 We observe that the children of the root are still max-heaps, but the new root element may violate the max-heap property.
-Hence, we need to call $\text{max-heapify(A, heap_size, i)}$.
+Hence, we need to call $\text{max-heapify(A, heap_size, 1)}$.
 The heapsort algorithm repeats this process until the size of the heap is $1$.

 ## Python implementation of heapsort